dbarowy/bingerator/README.md

     import net.ettinsmoor.Bingerator

+Next, create a `Bingerator` object with your API key and then call the search function.
 The following example

     val results1 = new Bingerator(key).SearchWeb("cowboy").take(150)

 returns 150 search results, where `key` is your Bing API key.
-Note that `Bingerator` doesn't actually communicate with Bing until you read the collection.
+Note that `Bingerator` does a minimal amount of communication with Bing (a single transaction in the smallest case) until you read enough results that needs to fetch more.
 By contrast,

     val results2 = new Bingerator(key).SearchWeb("cowboy").take(150).toList

-immediately calls Bing and returns 150 results (because we called `toList` at the end), whereas the previous incantation will not call Bing until you read `results1`. `Bingerator`'s _laziness_ allows you to express a search result simply, without needing to worry about how big the collection might be until you use the results.  `Bingerator` also _caches_ results so that re-reading previous-retrieved results does not again retrieve new results.
+immediately calls Bing and returns 150 results (because we called `toList` at the end), whereas the previous incantation will not call Bing until you read `results1`. `Bingerator`'s _laziness_ allows you to express a search result simply, without needing to worry about how big the collection should be until you use the results.  `Bingerator` also _caches_ results so that re-reading previous-retrieved results does not again retrieve new results.
 This is important because Bing counts each and every transaction against your monthly quota, thus `Bingerator` saves you money.
 Note that `Bingerator` is presently configured to retrieve the maximum number of results per transaction (50).

 #### I Don't Get It.
 Can You Show Me How to use Bingerator in a `for` loop?